DAT vs DAP: Decoding the Differences in Incoterms

 Import Duties and Risk Transfer:

-2. Both DAT and DAP: The buyer is responsible for import duties, taxes, and customs costs.
+• Both Delivered at Terminal and Delivered at Place: The buyer is responsible for import duties, taxes, and customs costs.

 Here’s a comparison table for quick reference: